 4.1 – Continue straight on Appalachian Trail (WHITE) while passing YELLOW on the right.
 [YEL leads to Blue Rocks Campground]

-4.5 – Take the spur trail, marked with a sign “Overlook 250”, to The Pinnacle.
+4.5 – Take the spur trail, marked with a sign “Overlook 250” to The Pinnacle.
 The biggest cairn you may ever see in your whole life marks the turn.

 At the cairn, bear right on Appalachian Trail (WHITE).
 [The AT also goes off to the left, in the direction you came]

 The Appalachian Trail (WHITE) becomes a wide easy woods road, leaving the majority of it’s rocky surface behind.
 (Perhaps all the rocks have gone into that whopper of a rock pile…)

 6.4 – Arrive at open grassy area known as the helipad.
 Turn LEFT, now starting to follow BLUE.
 [Appalachian Trail (WHITE) continues straight and is an optional way back via BLUE later on]

 Head downhill on BLUE, a wide woods road through a pretty forest filled with rhododendron, with Furnace Creek running nearby.

 7.0 – Continue straight on BLUE while passing RED on the left.

 7.7 – Hamburg Reservoir comes into view.
 Continue along the reservoir, thru a gate at the end.
 BLUE markers are spotty or non-existent at this point.